 The most important thing, obviously, is to avoid mosquito bites altogether.
 Though active from dusk till dawn, female Anopheles mosquitoes prefer to bite in the evening.
 Wear long sleeves, skirts or trousers, avoid dark colours, which attract mosquitoes, and put repellent on all exposed skin, especially feet and ankles, which are their favourite targets.
 Plenty of good brands are sold locally, though health departments recommend carrying high-DEET brands available from travel clinics at home.
 An alternative is to burn coils of pyrethrum incense such as Raidolitos (these are readily available and burn all night if whole, but break easily).
 Sleep under a net if you can – one that hangs from a single point is best if you’re going to buy one (you can usually find a way to tie a string across your room to hang it from).
 Special mosquito nets for hammocks are available in Mexico.

 Another illness spread by mosquito bites is dengue fever, whose symptoms are similar to those of malaria, plus a headache and aching bones.
-Dengue-carrying mosquitoes are particularly prevalent during the rainy season and fly during the day, so wear insect repellent in the daytime if mosquitoes are around.
+Dengue-carrying mosquitoes are particularly prevalent in urban areas during the rainy season and fly during the day, so wear insect repellent in the daytime if mosquitoes are around.
 The only treatment is complete rest, with drugs to assuage the fever – and take note that a second infection can be fatal.